“Lottery tickets are a surtax on desperation.”

 - It came out of my blow fund.
 As we budget each month, we divert some money into a blow fund for each of us.
 We can spend that money on whatever we want, no questions asked.
 If I came home with clown shoes, it’d be OK as long as it came from the blow fund.
 It’s a way to fight ego depletion – giving in with small purchases rather than screwing up a big one.

 - I’m only buying one.
 Since I’m buying this for hedonic pleasure rather than the true expectation that I’ll be mega-rich, I’m valuing the $2 I spent as an investment in my own entertainment.
-Otherwise, I could easily purchase tickets in a reductio ad absurdum manner and empty out all of our accounts.
+Otherwise, I could easily purchase lottery ticket in a reduction ad absurdum manner and empty out all of our accounts.

 Here’s the problem with thinking that if it’s a positive EV gamble, it’s worth doubling (or gazillioning) down on the bet: